khmarbaise/resources-extension/README.md

 or something similar.

 If you do that multiple times you will come up with a utility class and use that.
-Of course, it's easy to write but every time?
+Of course, it's easy to write but every time in each project?
 A bit cumbersome isn't it?

 There is an easier way just use this extension like the following: